 I was having a chat with one of my friends one day.
 At the time, she had recently started dating someone.
-He’s a really nice guy with several commendable qualities.
-However, she would frequently reach out to me with concerns that he doesn’t fit “what she imagined” for herself.
+He’s a nice guy with several commendable qualities.
+However, she frequently contacted me with concerns that he didn’t fit “what she imagined” for herself.

 But when it comes to what to look for in a partner, is what we imagine for ourselves actually what we need in life?
-What is it that we are imagining anyway?
-Are we really thinking about someone who will support us, uplift us, and treat us well?
-Or are we just fantasizing about someone who fits our picture of whatever an ideal man looks like, dresses like, walks like, talks like, and/or the career he may have.
+What is it that we imagine anyway?
+Are we really thinking about someone who will support, uplift, and treat us well?
+Or are we just fantasizing about someone who fits our picture of whatever an ideal man looks like, dresses like, walks like talks like, and/or career he may have.
 I think for many people, it’s the latter.
 And as I was explaining to my friend, all of that is just icing.

-Icing is fragile; it’s sticky; it melts under stressful conditions, and too much of it will make you ill.
+Icing is fragile, and sticky; it melts under stressful conditions, and too much of it will make you ill.

-Basically, the “icing” is the superficial layer of someone that we see on the surface.
-It doesn’t speak to character, integrity or personality.
+The “icing” is the superficial layer of someone we see on the surface.
+It doesn’t speak to character, integrity, or personality.

 So Then, What To Look For In a Partner?

-What you want is the cake (made from all the essential ingredients).
+You want the cake (made from all the essential ingredients).

 So what ingredients, so to speak, should we be looking for in a partner?
-For example, someone who’s nice, well mannered, respectful, supports your career goals (hello, this is a big one), will be willing to change a few diapers should the need arise, and care for you fully if you get sick.
-In effect, you want a life partner who will do these things because you know you’ll do the same in return.
+For example, someone who’s nice, well-mannered, respectful, supports your career goals (hello, this is a big one), will be willing to change a few diapers should the need arise, and care for you fully if you get sick.
+You want a life partner who will do these things because you know you’ll do the same in return.